 Aston University undertakes to promote equality and diversity within the University Community in all aspects of its work.
 It aims to ensure through its admissions policies for students and its recruitment and selection processes for staff that it encourages applications from all groups represented in the wider community at a local, national and international level.
 The University will endeavour not to discriminate unfairly or illegally, directly or indirectly, against students or potential students, staff or potential staff.
 This commitment applies to all functions of the University and to any stage of an individual’s career at Aston.

-The Equality and Diversity Policy Statement, and a number of other policies relevant to equalities can be found on the Equality and Diversity website at:
+The Equality and Diversity Policy Statement, and a number of other policies relevant to equalities can be found on the Equality and Diversity website.

 Information Systems Aston (ISA)

-Aston has extensive ICT facilities with more than 1500 student desktop computers which are located in over 50 separate computer labs across the campus.
+Aston has extensive IT facilities with around 1200 student desktop computers which are located in over 25 separate computer labs across the campus.

 Many labs can be accessed 24 hours a day, 7 days a week and offer a range of networked software packages, database systems, modelling tools, computer-aided learning materials and access to online sources of information for research.

-To help you use the ICT facilities available, ISA have created a Student Computer Guide which contains information on all of the services provided including email, My Aston Portal (MAP), Virtual Learning Environments and much more.
-You can view the guide online athttp://www1.aston.ac.uk/ict/studentguide.
+To help you use the IT facilities, we have created a Student Computer Guide which contains information on all of the services provided including email, My Aston Portal (MAP), Virtual Learning Environments and much more.
+You can view the guide online here.

 - Tel: 0121 204 3445